noesya/legal/data/noesya-ppp.md

 B.1 Passwords should be changed only when there is reason to believe a password has been compromised.
 B.2 Password cracking or guessing may be performed on a periodic or random basis by the Security Team.
 If a password is guessed or cracked during one of these scans, the user will be required to change it to be in compliance with this policy.
 C. Password Protection
 C.1 Passwords must not be shared with anyone, including supervisors and coworkers.
-All passwords are to be treated as sensitive, Confidential Noesya information.
+All passwords are to be treated as sensitive, Confidential noesya information.
 C.2 Passwords must not be inserted into email messages, Alliance cases or other forms of electronic communication, nor revealed over the phone to anyone.
 C.3 Passwords may be stored only in “password managers” authorized by the organization.
 C.4 Do not use the "Remember Password" feature of applications (for example, web browsers).